googlearchive/firebase-token-generator-dotNet/README.md

 ```
 var tokenGenerator = new Firebase.TokenGenerator("<YOUR_FIREBASE_SECRET>");
-var arbitraryAuthPayload = new Dictionary<string, object>()
+var authPayload = new Dictionary<string, object>()
 {
+  { "uid", "1" },
   { "some", "arbitrary" },
   { "data", "here" }
 };
-string token = tokenGenerator.CreateToken(arbitraryAuthPayload);
+string token = tokenGenerator.CreateToken(authPayload);
 ```

-The arbitrary payload object passed into `CreateToken()` is then available for use within your security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html).
+The payload object passed into `CreateToken()` is then available for use within your security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html).
-This is how you pass trusted authentication details (e.g. the client's user ID) into your Firebase rules.
+This is how you pass trusted authentication details (e.g. the client's user ID) to your Firebase rules.
+The payload can contain any data of your choosing, however it must contain a "uid" key, which must be a string of less than 256 characters.
+The generated token must be less than 1024 characters in total.

 ## Token Options